 Our Phase One impact evaluation conducted by our evaluation partners at the University of Southern Maine Muskie School of Public Service revealed that the majority of learners gained knowledge and skills; the program fostered teamwork and collaboration and led to increased staff knowledge of best practices; led to a threefold increase in conviction and commitment to engaging with patients. and lastly, practices identified and implemented care enhancements.
 If you are interested in hearing more about the findings please contact Senior Program Manager, Denise O’Connell.

-Designed for primary care physicians, all professionals on their teams, and other non-addiction health care professionals, Time to Ask helps these clinicians properly identify, assess, and recommend treatment for patients who may be affected by unhealthy alcohol use.
-It is our vision that this development process can be piloted to raise awareness, change attitudes, and address the gap between education and treatment of substance abuse disorders.
+Designed for primary care physicians, all professionals on their teams, and other non-addiction health care professionals, Time to Ask helps these health professionals properly identify, assess, and recommend treatment for patients who may be affected by unhealthy alcohol use.
+It is our vision that this development process can be piloted to raise awareness, change attitudes, and address the gap between education and treatment of substance use disorders.

 - Lunder-Dineen meets with the partner sites’ leadership and establishes a timeline for implementing the program.